CipherNomad/CipherNomad/README.md

    - **Details**: Published as a book chapter in the SCRS book titled *“Applied Intelligence and Computing”*.
 It explores innovative optimization techniques for dynamic transportation problems.
    - **Link**: [Check it out here](https://www.publications.scrs.in/chapter/978-81-955020-9-7/16)

-2. **Smart Supply Chains: Leveraging Machine Learning for Optimized Inventory Management**
+2. **Machine learning for smarter supply chains: A playbook for next-generation inventory optimization **
    - **Conference**: International Symposium on Computational Science and Supply Chain Management (ISCCSC 2024)
    - **Publication**: To be published by Routledge Taylor & Francis Group and CRC Press.
    - **Details**: This paper discusses ML models for enhancing inventory management.